 7) Actively participate in the retrospective

-- Clearly and accurately documenting all entries in the product backlog
+- Documenting all entries in the product backlog clearly and accurately

 - Sorting the product backlog entries in a way that optimally advances the goals and objectives